brandonwillard/brandonwillard.github.io/content/articles/symbolic-math-in-pymc3.md

 # Introduction

-In <sup id="4407b21e48ab9ff17c017e8d62684725"><a href="#WillardRoleSymbolicComputation2017">A Role for Symbolic Computation in the General Estimation of Statistical Models</a></sup>, we described how symbolic computation is used by bayesian modeling software like PyMC3 and some directions it could be taken.
-We closed with an example of automatic normal-normal convolution using PyMC3 objects and Theano's optimization framework.
+In <sup id="4407b21e48ab9ff17c017e8d62684725"><a href="#WillardRoleSymbolicComputation2017">A Role for Symbolic Computation in the General Estimation of Statistical Models</a></sup>, I described how symbolic computation is used by bayesian modeling software like PyMC3 and some directions it could take.
+It closed with an example of automatic normal-normal convolution using PyMC3 objects and Theano's optimization framework.
 This article elaborates on the foundations for symbolic mathematics in Theano and PyMC3; specifically, its current state, some challenges, and potential improvements.

 Let's start by reconsidering the simple normal-normal convolution model.
 Mathematically, we can represent the model as follows: